gtwilliams/dyndns-updater/README.md

 Some routers handle this stuff automatically, but my ISP (ATT) doesn't provide that in its router.

+# Installation
-The service daemon wants a YAML file in ~/.config/secrets.yaml to obtain necessary secrets and service URLs.
+The service daemon wants a YAML file in `~/.config/secrets.yaml` to obtain necessary secrets and service URLs.
 You must provide these keys at a minimum: